 Poor and ethnic minority Syrians had long been exposed to kidney trafficking inside Syria.
 Before the wars that have wrecked the country, kidney selling among the poor was a last resort-an ugly but familiar one.
 Today, Syrian refugees are being trafficked and welcomed in detention centers by kidney smugglers.
 A nineteen-year-old Syrian refugee named Raïd fled with his family of six siblings from Aleppo to Beirut in Lebanon.
 There, he was contacted by a kidney hunter, Abu Hussain.
 Like Boris Wolfman, Hussain sent out kidney runners to locate freshly arrived refugees and offer them money and help with immigration authorities if they agreed to sell a kidney.
 A kidney for a temporary visa, what could be better than that?
 Lebanon, like Turkey, has long been a facilitation site for illegal transplants, one serving thousands of transplant tourists, with many coming from the Persian Gulf.
-Before Syrians began filling this niche, Palestinian refugees in Jordan and Lebanon provided the kidneys desired by transplant patients.
-Today, Syrian refugees are new bait, cheaper and more desperate.
+Before Syrians began filling this niche, Palestinian refugees are new bait, cheaper and more desperate.
 Raïd told Der Speigel that he sold his kidney to help his family survive in the detention center, but was defrauded of the money he was promised and deposited on the curb after his painful surgery, without even pain medication or antibiotics.
 "I don't care if you die", his broker told him.